Lyna Perez Puts Killer Curves On Display In Minuscule Bikini

 Brunette model Lyna Perez knows how to dazzle her 6.1 million Instagram followers, and most of the time she does it wearing the tiniest swimsuits she can find.
-She kicked off the weekend with a video that saw her wearing a tiny bikini that left little to the imagination.
+She kicked off the weekend with a video where she wore a tiny bikini that left little to the imagination.

 The bathing suit had a print pattern that included black circles on a white background.
 The top to the number had small triangle cups that put plenty of her cleavage on display.
 The neck straps crisscrossed on her chest before wrapping around her neck.
-The bottoms were equally revealing with a small piece of fabric held between her legs with thin side straps pulled high on her hips.
+The bottoms were equally revealing with a small piece of fabric held between her legs and thin side straps pulled high on her hips.

-Lyna styled her longhair in loose curls, and she accessorized with a pair of heart-shaped dangle earrings.
+Lyna styled her long hair in loose curls, and she accessorized with a pair of heart-shaped dangle earrings.

-The clip showed Lyna in or near a swimming pool in various positions that gave her online audience incredible views of her curvy figure.
+The clip showed Lyna in or near a swimming pool in various positions that gave her fans incredible views of her curvy figure.
 The video began by showing her walking toward the lens while her breasts bounced.
-Several clips showed her stepping into the pool and stretching her arms over her head.
-One scene saw her running her hands over her curvy his while she smiled.
+Several segments showed her stepping into the pool and stretching her arms over her head.
+In one scene, she ran her hands over her curvy hips while she smiled.
 The model spun around at one point and gave her followers a good look at her pert derrière.

-The post was a smash hit with more than 35,000 of Lyna’s admirers hitting the heart button within 45 minutes of her sharing it.
+The post was a smash hit, with more than 35,000 of Lyna's admirers hitting the heart button within 45 minutes of her sharing it.
+Dozens took to the comments section to dole out the compliments.

 "You look absolutely gorgeous and amazing," one comment read.